 You need to enrol in Medicare to get a benefit.

-- a resident of Belgium before arriving in Australia
+- living in Belgium before arriving in Australia

 - insured in the Belgian health system.

 If you’re here on a student visa you are eligible.

 If you’re in Australia for a short time and don’t need medical care, there’s no need to enrol.

 The agreement covers: